General Principles of Crypto Taxation

 Record Keeping for Crypto Traders

 Maintain detailed records of every transaction including date, time, asset, quantity, price at time of transaction, fees paid, and the purpose of the transaction.
 Most crypto tax software (CoinTracker, Koinly, TokenTax) can import data directly from exchanges and wallets to automate this process.
-For CFD trading through brokers like Exness, your broker provides a complete trade history in your account statements that simplifies record keeping considerably.
+For CFD trading through brokers like PrimeXBT, your broker provides a complete trade history in your account statements that simplifies record keeping considerably.

 For traders using DeFi protocols, record keeping is more complex because decentralized transactions must be tracked manually or through blockchain analysis tools.
 Our DeFi trading guide covers DeFi-specific considerations.
 For platform selection, see our platform review.